Getting vaccinated protects you – and kids who aren’t vaccinated yet

 *Vaccine Doses Administered

-**Total tests performed and reported electronically for testing of COVID-19 at IDPH, commercial or hospital laboratories.
-Deaths are included in the number of positive cases.
+**Deaths are included in the number of positive cases.
 All numbers displayed are provisional and subject to change.
-Information regarding the number of people under investigation updated on 06/18/2021.
-Information to be updated daily.
+Information regarding the number of people under investigation last updated on 5/17/2023.

 Protecting lives and livelihoods

 Protecting the health, safety, and wellbeing of Illinoisans is Governer Pritzker's top priority.
 The administration continues to work closely with local health departments. country officials and federal partners to put systems in place and respond to the ongoing COVID-19 pandemic.

 Governor JB Pritzker has issued a number of disaster proclamations in response to the ongoing COVID-19 pandemic to protect the lives and livelihoods of the people of Illinois.
 The proclamations assist state agencies in coordinating state and federal resources, including the Strategic National Stockpile of medicines and protective equipment, to support local governments in preparation for any action that may be necessary related to the impact of COVID-19 across the state.

 In addition to the Gubernatorial Disaster Proclamation, Governor Pritzker has issued a number of Executive Orders to address the ongoing effects of the COVID-19 pandemic

 Reissues previous Executive Orders related to the COVID-19 pandemic through May 11, 2023.

 Reissues previous Executive Orders related to the COVID-19 pandemic through April 29, 2023.